I ain't gonna kid you, chump.

 The entire complex is a pretty good size thing, with a number of permanent structures out behind the track that apparently get used for different purposes at different times.
 For instance there's a substantial "hall" behind the paddock area labelled "Hall", and a steel quonset hut where the beer was served and a nice little shady garden behind it, and this one is labelled "Quonset".
 There is also a low shedrow of wagering windows, and a concession hut, and I think maybe one other building out back, and these all had labels, too.

 The centerpiece, however, is the racing grandstand, a long two-part wooden affair of uncovered bleacher-type seats with nicely peeling white paint.
 Down below in back there is room for small commercial ventures, such as additional concessions, and alternative "games of chance".
 Grassy infield with some big trees and additional bleachers seats, plus a picnic area (well attended this day), a rodeo layout in the center which doubled as the Winner's Circle, clumpy dirt bullring track, au naturel paddock down to the right (grass and dirt, surrounded by a fence), and finally a combination judges/announcer/camera "terrace" on the right end of the stands.
 Pretty cool layout, overall, and way more substantial than you'd expect for a place that only races but one day a year.

 In other words, racing day at Millarville was a big event.
 This was a huge damn crowd, prolly in the 5,000 range.
 And they were enjoying themselves, immensely.
-That included me, and Derby Lister Paul Leahy, who'd driven down from Calgary for the day to enjoy the races and meet up with the McChump Tour.
+That included me, and Internet correspondent Paul L., who'd driven down from Calgary for the day to enjoy the races and meet up with the McChump Tour.

 Oh yeah.
 Racing.
 There was that too, starting with a $2.50 program.